giant-consortium/cookbook/phenotyping.md

 #### Quality control
 Variables used to derive BMI and WHR will first undergo QC prior to derivation of BMI and WHR that will subsequently be QC'd again.

 Details of quality control applied to variables can be found in the following table.
-Exclusions based on z-scores are performed within ancestry-sex.
+Z-scores are ancestry-sex specific.

 | Variable / Phenotype | Range Inclusion | Z-score Inclusion |
 | :---:       | :---:              | :---: |